jd-r/C-Basic/README.md

 ```

 ## Examples
-Example programs can be found in the `examples` folder.
+Some programs can be found in the `examples` folder.